MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/market-insights-overview.md

 - Find out what your **customers** are *saying, seeking, and feeling* about your brand, product, company, or your competitors.
 - Know what your **competitors** are doing and learn about product launches, pricing changes, or hiring updates.
-- Track what’s happening in the **industry** and if there are product trends, new entrants to the market, or rumors of mergers and acquisitions.
+- Track what's happening in the **industry** and if there are product trends, new entrants to the market, or rumors of mergers and acquisitions.
 - Keep an eye on **major events** that are important to your business like conferences, trade shows, or specific product launches.

 ## Key benefits for Market Insights